 This chapter provides detailed description of the functional behavior of IEEE 802 access network based on the network elements and overall architecture presented in chapter 6 Network Reference Model.

-The description details the individual steps for establishing, maintaining, and tearing down a user session, starting from the preparatory steps to get the access network into proper operation, up to the concluding steps of managed access networks to collect usage information about a particular user session and send the information to the subscription service for business purposes.
+The functional decomposition and design details not only the individual steps for establishing, maintaining, and tearing down user sessions from scanning the environment for the best suited node of attachment to the concluding step to collect usage information about the just finished user session and send the information to the subscription service for statistics and business purposes.
+It also describes preparatory functions in the access network to initialize the infrastructure and to tune the radio transmitter to appropriate channels in the case of licensed shared access or licensed-exempt operation, as well as the network management functions for fault diagnostics and maintenance.

-A typical life cycle of a user session is shown in the following figure.
+After successful completion of the network setup procedures, the life cycle of a user session follow the sequence shown in figure 7-1:

 Figure 7-1: Typical sequence of functions of a user session

-In a fully operational access network a user session usually begins with the terminal scanning for appropriate access networks providing services under the subscription service, previously established between the service provider and the user.
+When access network setup is completed, a user session usually begins with the terminal scanning for appropriate access networks providing services under the subscription service, previously established between the service provider and the user.
 When multiple potential access networks are detected, the terminal executes a network selection procedure to decide for the most appropriate access network and node of attachment.
 Based on the selection decision the terminal initiates an association process to establish the physical connection and the link layer protocols to establish the possibility to exchange user data with the access network.
 Usually access networks as well as terminals require first to authenticate the peer of the association to establish trust, that the communication peer should receive user data.
 When trust has been established between terminal and access network, the network provides the communication resources in its infrastructure by establishment of the data path across the access network to the desired access router.

 When the data path is established all the lower layer functions in scope of IEEE 802 are established, and communication commence with the establishment of higher layer networking functions like configuration of the IP address of the host and exchanging IP packets carrying the data of applications.
 In the middle of ongoing user sessions it may be required to change the QoS parameters of the connection, or to relocate the data path to another node of attachment due to movement of the terminal while maintaining the integrity of the upper layer protocols.